gkaf89/NCC-Trainings/Courses/docs/cuda/exercise-3.md

  - Copy back computed value from GPU to CPU;
    transfer the data back to GPU (from device to host).
-   Here is the c matrix that contains the product of the two matrices.
+   Here is the C matrix that contains the product of the two matrices.
 ```c
 // Transfer data back to host memory
 cudaMemcpy(c, d_c, sizeof(float) * (N*N), cudaMemcpyDeviceToHost);